You're a Panda!

 Motto: Let's all get along

-Friendly Teddy bears are great at communicating, often acting quickly and without a fuss.
-They are popular team members that always know what's going on and are great at keeping everyone else involved.
+Pandas are great at communicating, often acting quickly and without a fuss.
+Popular team members, they always know what's going on and are great at keeping everyone involved.

-They can be modest about their achievements and be surprised at how well they're liked by friends.
+- Often modest about their achievements and surprised at how well they're liked

-Sociable, caring, decisive, respect and follow procedures and rules, expect deadlines to be met.
-Sometimes their desire to please people and also follow the rules can cause personal stress.
+Sociable, caring, decisive, respect and follow procedures, expect deadlines to be met.
+Sometimes their desire to please people and follow the rules can cause personal stress.